 People ask us, “How do you stay open with no public funding?”
 The answer is two-fold: we rely on the commitment of our devoted volunteers, our only personnel, and we receive donations from people and organizations.

-Over nine years we have proven that a community library plays a vital role in Waban.
+For more than ten years we have proven that a community library plays a vital role in Waban.
 To help us keep the lights on at the library, please consider a year-end tax deductible contribution to our library so that we can continue to serve the community now and for years to come.